erwanlemerrer/rennes-survival-guide/README.md

   - Local classic fast food: a "galette saucisse", that is basically a sausage wrapped in the local pancake variant.
   - Loads of créperies: same pancakes idea, must try, with Breton cider or sauer milk.
   - City is good for fish restaurants.
 Classic one is Taverne de la marine.
-  - Crash plan for eating: quite some choices place Rallier du Baty, rue de Saint Malo, or rue Saint Georges.
+  - Crash plan for eating (restaurants close early here ~23h max!): quite some choices place Rallier du Baty, rue de Saint Malo, or rue Saint Georges.

 ### Local shopping
   - Rennes has an historical market on the saturday morning, which is generally impressive for newcomers (freshest fish!).
   - Good/cheap/complete bakerie, including local specialties: le [fournil Vasselot](https://www.tripadvisor.fr/Restaurant_Review-g187103-d8605434-Reviews-Le_Fournil_Vasselot-Rennes_Ille_et_Vilaine_Brittany.html).
+  - Buy a Breton flag as a souvenir, in a nice [alternative shop](https://disuj.bigcartel.com/).

 ### Various
   - Want to chill?
 Visit the Thabor park.
 (Quite large considering the city size).